 - Once you are sure that you will be moving and start to pack things up, it’s time to start preparing your toddler for what to expect.

 - Take pictures with your child of the old house, neighborhood, park, and other favorite places.
 Put them in a photo album to look at after the move.
+Take time with your children to thank God for the many opportunities He gave to serve Him through this home and area.

 - Visit the new house (if possible) right before the move so they can explore.
 Talk about the new house, what is different (“look at how big this yard is”) and what is similar (“there is a window in your new room too!”).
 Pray together that you will use this new space to bring glory to God.

 - Go on a walk of the new neighborhood to meet the neighbors.
 If you’re in a new area, explore it beforehand, taking pictures of the grocery store, parks, schools, etc. Pictures of the new house and area would be especially helpful if you are moving a long distance and can’t take your child to see it in person.
+Prayer walk the area, that you would have opportunities to share the Gospel and that you would be obedient to share.

 - Act the move out with toys.
 If you have a dollhouse or playhouse, set it up in your child’s bedroom.
 Then pack it in a box and move it with your child to another room.
 My son plays with this playhouse in speech therapy and absolutely loves it.